10 Best Marketing Project Management Software Solutions [2024]

 Wrike: Best for Project Portfolio Management

-Wrike’s project management platform includes a number of task management features, automations, dashboards, and integrations that make it a top solution for marketers.
-It is a tool that focuses heavily on individual user experience, especially with some of the new UX and analytics advances that have accompanied Wrike’s Lightspeed release.
+Wrike’s project management platform includes several task management features, automations, dashboards, and integrations that make it a top solution for marketers.
+It is a tool that focuses heavily on individual user experience, especially with some of the UX and analytics advances that accompanied Wrike’s Lightspeed release in 2023.

-But where Wrike really stands out is in its approach to project portfolio management (PPM).
-Wrike offers users a number of resource management and allocation features, change-focused roadmaps, time tracking, and OKR templates that make it possible for marketing agencies and other marketing teams to juggle multiple projects, clients, and competing priorities.
+But where Wrike stands out is in its approach to project portfolio management (PPM).
+Wrike offers users many resource management and allocation features, change-focused roadmaps, time tracking, and OKR templates that make it possible for marketing agencies and other marketing teams to juggle multiple projects, clients, and competing priorities.

 Wrike’s Campaign Tracker dashboard allows users to look at active and proposed marketing campaigns, drilling down into overdue tasks and important campaign milestones.